|

 LiteraTarot deck

-keep a record of some of these here since working in
+I thought I should maybe keep a record of a few here since working in collaboration with a group

-collaboration with a group with a shared vision has been greatly satisfying and often has
+and shared vision has been greatly satisfying and often with

 therapeutic results.